Serena Dudek

-Education

-Early years
+Early life and education

-Dudek's father was an English professor and Fullerton College and her mother was a clinical cytologist and medical technologist.
-In High school, she worked at Knott's Berry Farm selling ice cream and popcorn.
+Dudek's father was an English professor at Fullerton College, and her mother was a clinical cytologist and medical technologist.
+In high school, she worked at Knott's Berry Farm, selling ice cream and popcorn.
 She was also on the drill team at Savanna High School.

-Undergraduate

-In 1982 Serena Dudek matriculated into the University of California, Irvine.
-Dudek worked as an undergraduate researcher in the lab of Gary Lynch studying the degradation of brain spectrin, also known as fodrin, by calpains.
+In 1982, Serena Dudek matriculated into the University of California, Irvine.
+Dudek worked as an undergraduate researcher in the lab of Gary Lynch, studying the degradation of brain spectrin, also known as fodrin, by calpains.

-Graduate

 Serena Dudek enrolled a Ph.D. program at Brown University where she joined Mark Bear's lab to study long-term depression in a collaboration with Leon Cooper.
 Her work was used to support the BCM theory.
 She finished her Ph.D. studies in 1992.

-Media
+Career

+After receiving her doctorate, Dudek did post-doctoral work at the University of Alabama at Birmingham. and with the National Institute of Child Health and Human Development.
+In 2001, Dudek started working at the NIEHS, where she is now a Senior Investigator.
+Within the NIEHS, she is currently the Acting Chief of the Neurobiology Laboratory, as well as the head of the Synaptic and Developmental Plasticity Group.

 Publications

 On August 26, 2007 with the Duke University Medical Center, Dudek et al published a paper on their research on brain proteins in mice related to Obsessive-compulsive disorder (OCD).
 The SAPAP3 protein plays a crucial role in nerve signals traveling to another across the synapse within the striatum.
 Additional gene mutations that are mirrored in humans are hypothesized to play a role within OCD in humans too.

 On September 19, 2010 Dudek et al published a paper titled "Gene limits learning and memory in mice" which studied the effect of a specific gene deletion on cognitive performance in mice.

+On November 12, 2024 Dudek et al. published her book titled, "Transcriptional Regulation by Neuronal Activity." ed.
+2. Within this book, Dudek seeks to introduce major advancements in the neuroscience field, beginning from the end of her first edition book, regarding the regulation of gene transcription by neurological activities.
+Such activities can include "neural development and the refinement of neuronal connections to learning response to injury."